Bible Meaning: Emigration, torn up by the roots, eradication

 Strong's Concordance #H6138

-Ekron is the most northerly of the chief cities controlled by the Philistines (the others are Gaza, Ashdod, Ashkelon, Gath, Joshua 13:3).
+Ekron is the most northern of the chief cities controlled by the Philistines (the others they possessed include Gaza, Ashdod, Ashkelon, Gath, Joshua 13:3).

 Ekron, after Israel entered the Promised Land, was first given to the tribe of Judah (Joshua 15:11, 45 - 46) then to the tribe of Dan (19:43) even though Joshua had not conquered it (Joshua 13:2 - 3).
 Judah, however, took matters into its own hands by taking the city (Judges 1:18), which soon was retaken by the Philistines.